 Transcript Hotline (570) 389-5252.

 Permanent Address Change

-You may obtain the BIOGRAPHICAL DATA CHANGE FORM located in the Office of the Registrar, on the web, or you can put your request in writing.
-You may also send an email from your Huskies email account to email@example.com.
-Note: This is the address where your billing statements and diplomas will be sent.
+You may obtain the Biographical Data Change Form located in the Office of the Registrar, on the web, or you can put your request in writing.
+You may also send an email from your Huskies email account to firstname.lastname@example.org.
+Note: This is the address where you’re billing statements and diplomas will be sent.
 Your permanent address cannot be a campus residence hall.